-Research and development costs are expensed as incurred.
-Research and development costs totaled \$21 million, \$24 million and \$33 million for the years ended December 31, 2019, 2018 and 2017, respectively.
+Research and development costs are expensed as incurred and included in "Selling, general and administrative expenses" on our Consolidated Statements of Operations and Comprehensive Income (Loss).
+Research and development costs totaled \$24 million, \$21 million and \$24 million for the years ended December 31, 2020, 2019 and 2018, respectively.